 It is a good idea to track your period to find your body's pattern, to tell when you can expect your next period.
 Simply put an X on a calendar each day that you are bleeding, or consider checking online or on your smartphone for apps to help you.

 Accessories for Your Period

-There are five products that you can choose from to manage bleeding during your cycle.
+There are a few products that you can choose from to manage bleeding during your cycle.
 You may find that you want to start with pads for a few months and only incorporate tampons or cups as you feel more comfortable with your period and your body.